S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

 {{define:requirement}}

-In some cases, the requirement is already clear, because there is an existing agreement that governs how to deal with drivers like this.
+In some cases, the requirement is already clear, because there is a policy that governs how to deal with drivers like this.
 In this case, simply continue with step 4.
 Otherwise refer to the pattern [Determine Requirement](section:determine-requirements) for guidance.

 ## Step 4: Agree on how to fulfill the requirement